CS3219-AY2324S1/ay2324s1-course-assessment-g43/README.md

 3. Running the individual Docker containers
 4. Creating a network on Docker and connecting the containers to the network
 5. Testing to see if our applications are successfully containerised

+# Ensure you have the right env files

+Paste the contents of `Assignment4-user-service.txt` into an `.env.docker` file in `src/user-service` Paste the contents of `Assignment4-question-service.txt` into an `.env.docker` file in `src/question-service`

 # Download Docker